raspberrypilearning/comic-character/en/step_2.md

 ### Control the Slider buttons

-You will use Javascript to control the nav buttons to witch between slides.
+You will use Javascript to control the nav buttons to switch between slides.

+**TODO** Add explanation about how the slide works

 --- task ---